Update on the Belgian DPA and IAB TCF (February 2022)

 For example, location data combined with data on personal or professional interests, or data relating to the individual’s physical, physiological, genetic, mental, economic, cultural or social identity.

-This broad definition means, in practice, that marketing cookies and all other types of tracking, that e.g. record, store or share users’ behaviour and preferences, are subject to the GDPR.
+This broad definition means, in practice, that marketing cookies and all other types of tracking, that e.g. record, store or share users’ behavior and preferences, are subject to the GDPR.

 This affects practically the entire industry of online advertisers and marketers, and everyone involved in that ecosystem, including, in broad scale, publishers on the internet, that make use of ad networks as an important source of income.